matt-hoiland/ruby_koans/README.md

 Everything works as I expect, except `super`.
 It appears to be a reference to the super's method and not the super's class.

 ## Koan 21: Modules

+Modules are a completely new concept to me.
+I've never seen them before in OOP.
+I have some questions:

+- Can multiple modules be included?
+- How does it affect inheritance?
+- What order are methods overridden when using both strategies?